Chandrayaan programme: Flight

-Third Mission
+Third mission

 Development

 Two months after the failure of Chandrayaan-2, the third mission was proposed with the lander and rover being the primary components of the mission, unlike previously where the orbiter carried a greater scientific payload.
 The Chandrayaan-3 would be a re-attempt to demonstrate the landing capabilities needed for the LUPEX mission, a proposed partnership with Japan that was planned for 2025-26 time frame.
 ISRO sought ₹75 crore from the government as initial funding for the Chandrayaan-3 project that included a propulsion module, a lander, and a rover.
 It was expected to launch a year later in November 2020.
 On 19 December 2019, P Veeramuthuvel was appointed as the director of the mission.
 The work on the project was underway come January 2020 and K. Sivan revealed that the launch may happen in early 2021 with the total cost of the project being ₹615 crore.
 Later in March, the government confirmed that the launch could take place in the first half of 2021.
 The earlier addition of the fifth engine in the Chandrayaan-2's lander that caused the additional thrust was now removed from the design of Chandrayaan-3.
 Like Chandrayaan-2, the testing for the lander was to be conducted in Challakere where ISRO's previously built Moon like site with craters had deteriorated.
 A total of ₹24.2 lakh was spent on recreating the site with craters of similar dimensions (10 m wide and 3 m deep).

 The launch which was planned for early 2021, was then delayed to 2022 due to COVID-19 pandemic in India.
 The propulsion module which was ready before the pandemic had begun its testing, following which the lander and rover tests were to be conducted but the pandemic delayed the project and pushed its tentative launch date to the third quarter of 2022.
 Few more changes with strengthening the landing legs, improvisation in instruments, a failure-proof configuration and additional testing meant that the new schedule for the launch was moved to second quarter of 2023.

-In May 2023, the spacecraft was in its final stage of the assembly of payloads at the U R Rao Satellite Centre with the launch targeted for the first or second week of July.
+In May 2023, the spacecraft was in its final stage of the assembly of payloads at the U. R. Rao Satellite Centre with the launch targeted for the first or second week of July.

 Successful soft landing

 On 14 July 2023, Chandrayaan-3 was successfully launched on LVM3 and was inserted in the lunar sphere of gravitational influence on 5 August 2023.
-On 23 August 2023, the lander Vikram successfully soft landed in the lunar south pole region, achieving humanity's first soft landing in the region and making India the fourth country to soft land on the Moon after Soviet Union, United States and China.
-Soon after the touchdown, the rover Pragyan got down of the ramp and drove 8 m making India only the third country to operate a robotic rover on the Moon after Soviet Union and China.
+On 23 August 2023, the lander Vikram successfully soft landed in the lunar south pole region, achieving humanity's first soft landing in the region and making India the fourth country to soft land on the Moon after the Soviet Union, the United States and China.
+Soon after the touchdown, the rover Pragyan got down off the ramp and drove 8 m making India only the third country to operate a robotic rover on the Moon after the Soviet Union and China.

 Chandrayaan-3's lander Vikram on the Moon as seen by the Pragyan rover.